Project Details -

 In the United States alone, approximately 15.75 million medication errors occur annually in operating rooms.
 Almost half of these lead to patient harm, with the remainder having the potential for harm.
 While not yet widely used in operating rooms, clinical decision support (CDS) systems have been shown to prevent medication errors and their associated harm in other patient care areas and have the potential to prevent more than 50 percent of medication errors and 95 percent of adverse drug events in the operating room.

-The specific aims of this project are as follows:
+The specific aims of this project were as follows:

-- Design, prioritize, and tier evidence-based CDS rules for the perioperative setting
+- Design, prioritize, and tier evidence-based CDS rules for the perioperative setting.

-- Build and implement a perioperative CDS tool that interfaces with existing electronic health records
+- Build and implement a perioperative CDS tool that interfaces with existing electronic health records (EHRs).

-- Evaluate whether the CDS system reduces the incidence of perioperative medication errors and preventable adverse drug events
+- Evaluate whether the CDS system reduces the incidence of perioperative medication errors and preventable adverse drug events.